ystankevych/epam-hashtable-open-8-16/README.md

 Implement [`com.epam.rd.autocode.hashtableopen816.HashtableOpen8to16`](src/main/java/com/epam/rd/autocode/hashtableopen816/HashtableOpen8to16.java) `getInstance` method.

 It should return a `HashtableOpen8to16` instance.
+- This is a linear probing hash table implementation.
+The main requirements - if the bucket is already occupied, you need to find the next free bucket using linear probing.

 There are several specifics of this hashtable implementation.
 - Hashtable implementation must support open linear addressing.